-- The preparation of the ECI and his/her ability to conduct independent research.
+- The preparation of the ECI and their ability to conduct independent research.

-- The likelihood that the ECI will be more competitive and move into an independent research career after conclusion of the grant.
+- The likelihood that the ECI will be more competitive after conclusion of the grant.

 - The reasonableness of the budget and the appropriateness of the timeframe proposed for the project.